 Your lawn tractor may not be getting sufficient fuel to the engine for it to start and run.
 The good news for you is there are only a handful of items to check on your tractor to determine where your fuel leak is coming from.
-Most owners will be able to perform diagnostics and repairs on their lawn tractors.
+Most owners will be able to perform diagnostics and repairs on their equipment.

 A lawn tractor may not be getting fuel because old fuel has caused deposits to develop in the fuel system causing restrictions in the fuel lines, fuel filter, and carburetor.
 A bad fuel pump or faulty fuel cap can also result in your lawn tractor not getting gas or diesel.